-This Mohegan legend about the benevolent nature spirits, called the Makiawisug, illustrates the spiritual potency of the native universe, and the healing necessary to face the invading Massachusetts Bay Pilgrims and their fear of the Antichrist.
+This Mohegan story about the benevolent nature spirits, Little People called the Makiawisug, illustrates the spiritual potency of the Native universe, and the healing necessary to face the invading Massachusetts Bay Pilgrims and their fear of the Antichrist.

 The Little People or Makiawisug

 Long ago, before White people came, there were giants and little people as well.
 These “little people” are called Makiawisug by the Mohegan (“People of the Wolf” in Algonquin dialect).
 Those especially perceptive could see them sometimes in the woods of Quinnetucket (Connecticut, or “Long River”).
 After nightfall, the call of the whip-poor-will signals their arrival.
 They are generally friendly spirits, especially if left alone and treated with respect, according to tradition.

 Wearing moccasin flowers for shoes, they gather the gifts at night.
 In fact, Makiawisug means “whip-poor-will moccasins.”
 The Little People are quite shy, and if you stare at them, they point their finger at you and you will no longer see them.
 Then they might cause mischief and you wouldn’t know whether they were doing it or if it was just an accident.

 STORY: Miskitu Legend: The Mangoes of the Dead